 But Google issued an EMD update to the search algorithm in 2012 which was supposed to diminish the success of EMDs.
-The reasons they didn't like EMDs was because they were trying to game Google.
-Other sites without such domain names would be trying to reach page one positions through hard work, great content and good technical practices, meanwhile spammy sites just bought keyword rich domain names to get ranking for little effort.
+The stated reason Google didn't like EMDs was because people using EMDs were clearly gaming Google.
+Other sites without keyword loaded domain names would be trying to reach page one positions through hard work, great content and good technical practices.
+Meanwhile spammy sites just bought keyword rich domain names to rank with little effort.

 Exact match domain names still rank but stand a better chance if the content on the site is good.
 Having an EMD may even give a good site, an extra lift in the search results.

-I only noticed two exact match domains in the top 500 domains.
-Most were branded domain names.
-The exact match domains that jumped out at me were
+I checked the top 500 domain names, and I only noticed two exact match domains in the top 500 list at the time of writing this post.
+Most in the list were branded domain names.
+The two exact match domains that jumped out at me were

 Branded domain names are generally safer, more popular and tend to create a better impression than exact match domain names.
 Further, there is always the possibility of creating a brandable domain that contains a partial word of your keyword phrase.

 Many famous sites use branded domain names.
-These I noticed fall into three broad categories
+These I noticed fall into four broad categories

 Some examples of these are from the top 500 domain names are :

 There are some sites that have managed to obtain a single dictionary word domain name.
 But most of the English dictionary word domain names have now gone.
-Examples of these might be
+Examples of these are:

 It's much easier to think up great branded domain names when you combine two or three words together as in the following examples from the top 500 domain names.